01 of 07

 Point Lookout State Park

-Point Lookout State Park is located at the most southern point of Maryland on the west side of the Chesapeake Bay.
-Visitors enjoy great views as well as swimming, fishing, boating and camping.
+Point Lookout State Park is located in Scotland, MD on the west side of the Chesapeake Bay.
+Visitors enjoy great views as well as swimming, fishing, boating, and camping.
 Point Lookout is a historic site, the location of a prison camp during the Civil War.
 Point Lookout State Park has a boat launch, boat rental, campfire programs, campsites, cabins, camp store, fishing, flat water canoeing, hiking trails, hunting, picnic areas, playgrounds, swimming, and a nature center.Continue to 5 of 7 below.

 05 of 07

-The 6-acre lake is located on 70 acres of wooded property about an hour and a half north of Washington DC in Carroll County near Westminster.
+The 6-acre lake is located on 70 acres of wooded property about an hour and a half north of Washington DC in Hampstead, MD.
 Cascade Lake has a large area for swimming with water slides and platforms.
 There is an admission fee which includes access to the spray ‘n’ playground, fishing, picnicking and the use of the grounds.
 Lifeguards are on duty and a swim test is required for ages 8 to 21 to swim in the deep section of the lake.
 Paddleboats are also available to rent.
-Continue to 6 of 7 below.

 06 of 07